henrysky/astroNN_gaia_dr2_paper/README.rst

     # To get what the output neurones are representing
     print(neuralnet.targetname)

-To convert NN Ks-band fakemag and fakemag uncertainty to astrometric quantities, you can
+To convert NN Ks-band fakemag (a pseudo luminosity scale) and its uncertainty to astrometric quantities, you can

 .. code-block:: python